solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ### Resource issues

-- If the application experiences transient connectivity issues, perhaps the resources of the Flexible Server instance are constrained.
-Monitor resource usage and determine whether the Flexible Server instance needs to be scaled up.
+If the application experiences transient connectivity issues, perhaps the resources of the Azure Database for MySQL instance are constrained.
+Monitor resource usage and determine whether the instance needs to be scaled up.

 ### Platform issues